tropicbliss/chester/README.md

 ![](assets/withoutcovid/results.png)

 ## Is the model open source?
 No it is not.
 There are way better models out there anyway.
+Notably, this model is trained on low resolution images of 640px in length and breadth, while radiologists will typically examine radiographies of way higher resolution (+2000px).
+This is merely created for educational purposes.